Skip to main content

 Popular Posts

-PETITION: Government to indicate countries of the UK are open to accede to the US
+PETITION: Government to Indicate Countries of the UK Are Open to Accede to the US

-Sign the Petition A Dialogue on the UK's Accession to the United States Executive Summary This initiative seeks to foster a formal dialogue regarding the potential accession of the countries of the United Kingdom , to the United States , as individual states.
+A Dialogue on the UK's Accession to the United States Executive Summary This initiative seeks to foster a formal dialogue regarding the potential accession of the countries of the United Kingdom , to the United States , as individual states.
 Simply put, this petition is asking the government to start a conversation about the benefits of leaving the UK and joining the United States.
 The objective is to evaluate the benefits to citizens and stakeholders, encouraging a constructive discourse on the political, economic, and social implications of such a union.
 If Wales , Northern Ireland , Scotland , or England were to leave the United Kingdom, it would end their system of constitutional monarchy and parliamentary democracy .
 Instead, if they joined the United States as separate states, they would govern themselves under the U.S. federal system while receiving its protection.
-This proposal recognises that immediate change is unlikely but urges a serious con...
+This proposal recognises that immediate change is unlikely but urges a serious conversation to addres...

-Facing Draco, Mining Dorado
+Facing Draco, Mining Dorado - The 2026 Great Recession

-This is a proposal to show how the 18.6 year real estate cycle is a hang over from times where the mechanics of the lunar month were used by high priests of the time to forecast ancient agricultural cycles - what we would today call a business cycle culminating in a financial crisis or a great recession.
-The 18.6 year period is governed by the intersection of lunar and solar eclipses.
+This is a proposal to show how the 18.6 year real estate cycle is a hang over from times where the mechanics of the lunar month were used by high priests of the time to forecast ancient agricultural cycles - what we would today call a business cycle always culminating in a financial crisis and great recession.
+The 18.6 year astronomical period is governed by the intersection of lunar and solar eclipses.
 It is known scientifically as the Saros Cycle.
 Where all 3 harmonics of the orbit of the moon coincide once every 18.6 years.
-The ancient scholars knew this.
-And the politicians of the time used it to signal the day when the economy would be deliberately reset by fiat.
-This reset was necessary because this period was about how long the people of nations could abuse the economy before it was too late to recover on its own and much worse effects would have emerged.
-So it was the wisdom of the leadership of the time.
-As the aeons went by, the meaning and rationale of this policy became normalised - people an...
+The ancient scholars knew this and had been measuring it for aeons.
+And the politicians of the time used it to name the day when the economy had to be deliberately reset by fiat.
+This reset was necessary because they noticed around 19 years is as long as an economy can survive when being unjustly abused by its people.
+Any longer making it too late to recover on its own.
+And without the reset much worse effects emerge.
+They knew this.
+They did not know why.
+They j...